braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/huawei_integration.md

 This guide will show you how to set up your Huawei Android integration in order to send push through Braze, and take advantage of all existing Braze features, including segmentation, analytics, canvas, and more!

-## 1. Register for a Huawei Developer Account
+## Step 1: Register for a Huawei Developer Account

 Before getting started, you'll need to register and set up a [Huawei Developer account][2].